Hispanic Heritage: Juárez Bakery

 The idea of Juárez Bakery started back in 1995.
-However, it was not until 2001 Wichitans got their first taste inside the bakery.
+However, it was not until 2001 Wichitans got their first taste inside.

 “They began working at their house on weekends,” said Jaime Luna, employee and baker at Juárez Bakery.